-That was not true before the dynamic changes caused in 2020 and in 2021, and in the still unknown B2B and B2C environments of 2022, nor will it be throughout this entire year while we will still be trying to figure out what the future processes, tools, technologies and even new mediums of marketing will be.
-Having come through the best and the worst of 2020 and 2021, we definitely know today that the entire essence of marketing has dramatically shifted from "convincing", and "pushing" to identifying clear, honest, human and objective value propositions for the people we want to have buy our products.
-In 2020 and 2021, and so far into 2022, we know that the old 2019 rules of both Marketing and Sales have been turned upside down such that our buying personas will be is dictating just how and when they want to be marketed and sold to.
+That was not true before the dynamic changes caused in 2020-2022, and in the still unknown B2B and B2C environments of 2023, nor will it be throughout this entire year while we will still be trying to figure out what the future processes, tools, technologies and even new mediums of marketing will be.
+Having come through the best and the worst of 2020-2022, we definitely know today that the entire essence of marketing has dramatically shifted from "convincing", and "pushing" to identifying clear, honest, human and objective value propositions for the people we want to have buy our products.
+In 2020 through 2022, and so far into 2023, we know that the old 2019 rules of both Marketing and Sales have been turned upside down such that our buying personas are dictating just how and when they want to be marketed and how they want to be sold to...not how we think that they should listen to us

-Individual people, or "personas" as we call them, buy our products and services not "consumers", "targets" or even "populations" or "communities".
+Individual people, or "personas" as we call them, buy our products and services not "consumers", "targets" or "populations" or "communities".
 Personas are real people, and it doesn't make any difference if that person is a CEO of a major corporation, and she is making a decision on manufacturing machinery for millions of dollars or a consumer, like you and me, who is scrolling through websites, social media, and blogs to buy just the right pair of hiking shoes for \$115.